 The following article uses options that are available starting with the Professional edition and project type.

-This tutorial will present the required steps in order to deploy a PHP website using Advanced Installer:
+This tutorial will present the required steps to deploy a PHP website using Advanced Installer:

 The first step to create the installation package is to add the website resources in the Files and Folders page.